RedPenguin101/qniform2/docs/DevDiary.md

 Setting up events.
 VERY ugly right now, and the functionality is a bit off (for example, the way you can add as many new rows as you like.)
 But it works OK.

+Need to
+TODO: tidy up display
+TODO: add validation for events
+TODO: have cancel button.

+Next: Actually display the events (probably change button to link too.)

+I just put them in a list, with 'view event' and 'edit rule' links.
+A table might be better, but this is good enough for now.

+Next up is viewing events and inputing rules.